 As a result, you’re even less likely to get that project done on time, which could cause trouble for your career.
 It’s a vicious cycle that can be hard to break if you really struggle with pressure and time constraints.

 What Can You Do?

 Do any of these situations sound like you?
 If you’re a Highly Sensitive Person, there are things you can do to calm yourself down and cope with everyday worries.

 First, learn to recognize both your triggers and the symptoms of anxiety.
 The more you understand about the things that really make you feel anxious, the more you can work on avoiding them.

 One of the easiest ways to calm yourself down is simply to breathe.
 Stop what you’re doing and take a few slow, deep breaths.
 It’s okay to work through the fear by reminding yourself that it will pass.
 Think about what you’re truly afraid of in any situation, and how you can get through it rather than running from it.

 If you’re still struggling with anxiety or you’re not sure how to manage it on your own, feel free to contact me.
 You shouldn’t have to live in fear simply by being an HSP, and we’ll go over more techniques you can use to manage your anxiety every day.

-To find out more about my services in Delray Beach, FL, click here Anxiety Therapy.
+To find out more about my services in Delray Beach, FL and Sandy Springs, GA, click here Anxiety Therapy.